beaussan/2020-2021-prog-component-project/README.md

 - The usability of the ui
 - The tests
 - If the app is working (even if not all is implemented, it's still usable)

+## Handout :

+Demo of the app the 17 may 2021
+Source code by mail for the 16 22h